GoldinGuy/UltimateGitResource/README.md

 `HEAD` represents your current working directory.
 The `HEAD` pointer can be moved to different branches, tags, or commits using `git checkout`.

+The `gitignore` file allows you to control what gets committed and what doesn't, allowing you to keep your keys and passwords secure, and reducing the amount of bloat on the remote repo.
+You can learn more about it in the [.gitignore file](https://github.com/GoldinGuy/UltimateGitResource/blob/main/.gitignore) above.

 ### 📗 Gitting Existing Projects